Bitless bridle: Simple rope bridles

 Another style uses a single piece of rope that goes over the poll and is placed around the nose with a slipknot attachment, in some cases tightening when a rein is pulled.
 A third style has the rope run over the poll and through the mouth, tying with a square knot to serve as a type of bit, and leaving the ends as reins.

 Riding in halters

 Some rope halters, usually made of yacht rope, are designed to be used for riding horses by the addition of various design elements, such as knots on the top of the nose, rings for reins so that it acts like a sidepull, or a heavy bottom knot akin to that of a bosal.
-Control is achieved by direct pressure on the nose.
+Communication is achieved by direct pressure on the nose.
 There is minimal, if any leverage, nor does a halter utilize any type of clamping action.

-Some people also ride horses with an ordinary halter, though this is generally viewed as unsafe due to the lack of control inherent in the design.
-Specialized training is required in order for the horse to remain controllable by the rider in a riding halter.
+Some people also ride horses with an ordinary halter, though this is generally viewed as unsafe due to the lack of clear communication with the horse because of the halters padded design.
+Specialized training may be required in order for the rider to be able to communicate clearly enough with the horse when riding in a halter.
 They are also not allowed in recognized competitions, save for competitive trail riding and endurance riding.